timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-Its core purpose is to provide a user-friendly, reliable, and scalable centralized solution that reduces administrative burdens, enabling musicians to focus on their craft.
+MusoBuddy is a comprehensive music business management platform for musicians, streamlining administrative tasks such as bookings, contracts, invoices, and compliance.
+Its purpose is to provide a user-friendly, reliable, and scalable centralized solution that reduces administrative burdens, enabling musicians to focus on their craft.
 The project aims to become an indispensable tool covering all administrative aspects of a musician's career, increasing efficiency and capitalizing on the growing independent artist market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.